junxit/us-congress-bills-113/bill.md

 ## Preamble

-- Whereas, on November 8, 2013, Typhoon Yolanda, also known as Typhoon Haiyan, struck the Republic of the Philippines and the surrounding region;
+- Whereas on November 8, 2013, Typhoon Yolanda, also known as Typhoon Haiyan, struck the Republic of the Philippines and the surrounding region;
 - Whereas Typhoon Yolanda is the strongest typhoon in recorded history to make landfall;
 - Whereas President Benigno Aquino III declared a state of national calamity after Typhoon Yolanda hit the central Philippines;
 - Whereas the typhoon caused widespread flooding and landslides, particularly in the provinces of Eastern Samar and Leyte, which experienced storm surges of up to 13 feet and sustained winds of more than 175 miles per hour;